cu1ch3n/caidan/README.md

 ## Usage

 Ensure that [WebOMints GD], [LXGW WenKai], and [Ysabeau Infant] fonts are installed first.
-The required fonts are provided in `fonts`.
+The required fonts are provided in [fonts](https://github.com/cu1ch3n/caidan/tree/main/fonts).

-To use this template with typst.app, you may upload the `fonts` directory manually.
+To use this template with typst.app, you may upload the required fonts manually.

 ## Configuration